Has your pooch been scratching herself unusually lately? Maybe vomiting or having bowel issues? If that’s the case, it might be due to her diet.

 You might be surprised to hear there isn’t a strict definition of what hypoallergenic dog food is or a list of ingredients that make a dog food formula hypoallergenic.

-Most hypoallergenic dog foods are designed to contain a list of wholesome and nutritious ingredients.
+Most hypoallergenic dog foods are designed to contain a list of wholesome and nutritious ingredients, and can provide good nutrition.

 Why use it at all?